reedrosenbluth/reedrosenbluth.github.com/_posts/2012-11-26-Coding-in-High-School-Math-Class.md

 To get started, install [matplotlib](http://matplotlib.org/) and [numpy](http://numpy.scipy.org/).

-I use numpy's *arange* routine to create a range of numbers from a to b, with an interval of .02.
+First use numpy's *arange* routine to create a range of numbers from a to b, with an interval of .02.
 Then, we set y equal to the set of outputs from our function f.

 <pre><code data-language="python">
 numRange = np.arange(a, b, .02)